 Advisor / Committee

 Students are required to meet with their advisor near the beginning of each semester to discuss course selection and progress.
-See the Graduate School's Advisor policy and Committees policy.
+Refer to the Graduate School: Advisor and Graduate School: Committees (Doctoral/Master’s/MFA) policies.

 Credits Per Term Allowed